Chelsea loanee Victorien Angban joins Metz in £6m deal, as promotion clause is activated | Goal.com

 Chelsea loanee Victorien Angban joins Metz in €6m deal as promotion clause is activated

-Victorien Angban leaves the 42-strong Chelsea loan army, as a clause in his move sees him move permanent to Metz for around €6 million after they beat Red Star 2-1 to secure Ligue 1 status for next season, Goal understands.
+Victorien Angban leaves the 42-strong Chelsea loan army, as a clause in his contract sees him move permanently to Metz for around €6 million after they beat Red Star 2-1 to secure Ligue 1 status for next season, Goal understands.

-An opening goal from Habib Diallo and a 90th minute winner from Opa Nguette led Metz to victory at Red Star after Ismael Camara equalized for the hosts in the 45th minute.
+An opening goal from Habib Diallo and a 90th minute winner from Opa Nguette led Metz to victory at Red Star after Ismael Camara equalised for the hosts in the 45th minute.

-The victory means that Metz can't be caught by third-place Troyes, and Metz earn promotion in one of the two automatic spots in Ligue 2.
+The victory means that Metz can't be caught by third-place Troyes, and the club earn promotion in one of the two automatic spots in Ligue 2.

 The move represents a significant outlay for Metz who have now broken their record transfer fee, while Chelsea have made a vast profit having signed the loan star directly from Stade d'Abidjan in the Ivory Coast.